From Homework Stress to Homework Motivation: Real Solutions to Help Your Child Stay Calm and Get It Done

 How to implement

-• Goal: Ask the child to state a clear, specific, observable goal.
+- Goal: state a clear, specific goal.

 Task‑breaking tools